 High school history teachers conduct classes on important historical events, people and places.
-They also engage students in the study of various related social sciences and provide instruction for conducting historical research and arguments.
-Most states require public high school history teachers to hold at least a bachelor's degree in history and teaching licensure.
+They also engage students in the study of various related social sciences and provide instruction for conducting historical research and formulating arguments.
+Most states require public high school history teachers to hold at least a bachelor's degree, usually in history or education, and teaching licensure.

 |Other Requirements||State license required for public school positions|

 |Projected Job Growth (2018-2028)*||4% for high school teachers|